 - Supportive testimonies

-Your car accident legal team can fight hard in court to try to prove that you are entitled to financial compensation if the accident you were involved in was caused by negligence.
-Your lawyer may also try to resolve your case by negotiating for a financial settlement.
+Your car accident legal team can prove your entitlement to financial compensation.
+Also your lawyer may also try to resolve your case by negotiating for a financial settlement.

 A Settlement Agreement Can Be Reached at Any Time

 Your car accident claim might go to court if a financial settlement cannot be reached.
 Your lawyer may review settlement offers and present them to you until your case is decided in a courtroom by a judge or jury.

 When you accept a settlement offer, you will permanently resolve your case, release the defendant from any further financial liability, and receive the monetary award dictated by the settlement agreement.
 So, an inaccurate evaluation could mean you receive an inadequate settlement.
 Be sure to work with your lawyer to assign an accurate value to your compensation claim.

 You May Be Able to Recover These Damages